coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

 It is equivalent to :n:`move/@term`.

-A :token:`clear_switch` that immediately precedes an :token:`i_view` is complemented with the name of the view whenever the :token:`i_view` is a simple proof context entry [#10]_.
+A :token:`clear_switch` that immediately precedes an :token:`i_view` is complemented with the name of the view if an only if the :token:`i_view` is a simple proof context entry [#10]_.
 E.g. ``{}/v`` is equivalent to ``/v{v}``.
 This behavior can be avoided by separating the :token:`clear_switch`